How To Enter

 Questions

-- Outline your current staff level and diversity including employees with disability, older people (over 55), women, young people (18-24 years), Aboriginal and Torres Strait Islander people and people from CALD backgrounds.
+1. Outline the diversity of your employees, such as gender, employees with disability, older people (over 55), young people (18-24 years), Aboriginal and Torres Strait Islander people and people from multicultural backgrounds.
+Maximum word count: 200

-- Identify and describe your positive and/or proactive inclusive practices within the business that go beyond regulatory compliance.
+2. Identify and describe the positive and proactive inclusive practices you take within your business that go beyond regulatory compliance.
+Maximum word count: 350

-- Describe your HR and employment hiring practices that demonstrate your commitment to being an inclusive employer.
+3. Describe your employment and hiring practices that demonstrate your commitment to being an inclusive employer.
+Maximum word count: 350

-- Identify and describe how your business has created an accessible and inclusive environment that is welcoming for customers with a disability, seniors, and people from CALD backgrounds.
+4. Identify and describe how your business has created an accessible and inclusive environment that is welcoming for all your customers, including people with disability, older people, and people from multicultural backgrounds.
+Maximum word count: 400

 Maximum word count: 400